boostkpi/docs.github.io/docs/data-import/guide/index.md

 side of the Schemas page.
 At the bottom of the edit menu, type “DELETE” into the text box and then click the delete button.

-Note that this only performs a soft delete of the data.
-If a hard delete of the data is required, e.g., due to legal compliance reasons, please contact amit@boostkpi.com.
+Note that this only performs a soft delete of the dataset.
+If a hard delete of the BoostKPI metadata is required, e.g., due to legal compliance reasons, please contact amit@boostkpi.com.